-- Zucchini. the star of the show!
+- Grated zucchini.
+The star of the show!
 This recipe calls for 1 1/2 cups shredded zucchini (1-2 medium zucchinis).
 Good news, there’s no need to peel tender-skinned zucchini.
-Simply wash the zucchini, big or small, doesn’t matter, and shred it with a box grater.
+Simply wash it, big or small, doesn’t matter, and shred it with a box grater.

 - Add-ins.
 Feel free to add up to 1 cup of any favorite mix-in ingredients – nuts, chocolate chips, or fruit (dried or fresh).

 How to make this recipe

-Nothing complicated about this zucchini bread recipe!
-Grate zucchini, grab a couple of mixing bowls and your loaf pan!
+Nothing complicated about this easy zucchini bread recipe!
+Grate the zucchini, grab a couple of mixing bowls and your loaf pan!
 Here’s a quick overview of the process, with more detail in the recipe card below.

 - Whisk the dry ingredients.
 Start the batter, by whisking together flour, baking soda, baking powder, salt, cinnamon and nutmeg in a large bowl.

 - Mix the wet ingredients and sugar.
 In a separate bowl, mix the oil, applesauce, sugars, egg, vanilla and zucchini.

 - Combine dry and wet ingredients.
 Add dry ingredients in with wet ingredients and gently stir until mostly combined.
 Do NOT over mix!

 - Fill loaf pan and bake.
 Pour batter into the prepared 8×4-inch (or 9×5-inch) loaf pan and bake bread for 50 to 60 minutes at 350ºF and until golden brown and toothpick inserted comes out clean or with just a few moist crumbs.
-(I recommend loosely covering the bread with aluminum foil about halfway through baking to prevent too much browning on top.)
+(Loosely cover with aluminum foil about halfway through baking to prevent too much browning on top.)

 - Cool bread and serve.
 Allow bread to cool in the loaf pan, on a wire rack, for about 20 minutes.
 Remove bread from pan, and cool completely (or almost completely) before slicing and enjoying.
 Enjoy with a smear of butter, jam or a drizzle of honey!

-This recipe is SO easy to make, but here are a few tips to make sure your bread bakes up perfect every time!
+This recipe is SO easy to make, but here are a few tips to make sure it bakes up perfect every time!